AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 The installation of feature pack 18912 is _optional_.

-Feature pack 18912 lets you either bulk ingest assets by way of FTP, or migrate assets from Dynamic Media Classic to Dynamic Media on AEM.
-It is available from Adobe support.
+Feature pack 18912 lets you either bulk ingest assets by way of FTP, or migrate assets from either Dynamic Media - Hybrid mode or Dynamic Media Classic into Dynamic Media - Scene7 mode on AEM.
+It is available from Adobe Professional Services.

 See [Installing feature pack 18912 for bulk asset migration](bulk-ingest-migrate.md) for more information.